Wendell Bird

-Wendell Bird (Atlanta, Georgia) is a legal historian, and formerly practiced law (nonprofit organizations and litigation).
+Wendell Bird is an American legal historian who formerly practiced law (nonprofit organizations and litigation).

 Legal history

-He is the author of Press and Speech Under Assault (Oxford University Press 2016), of Criminal Dissent: Prosecutions under the Alien and Sedition Acts (Harvard University Press 2020), of The Revolution in Freedoms of Press and Speech: From Blackstone to the First Amendment and Fox's Libel Act (Oxford University Press 2020), and of legal history articles.
+He is the author of four books on freedoms of speech and press: Press and Speech Under Assault (Oxford University Press 2016), Criminal Dissent: Prosecutions under the Alien and Sedition Acts (Harvard University Press 2020), The Revolution in Freedoms of Press and Speech: From Blackstone to the First Amendment and Fox's Libel Act (Oxford University Press 2020), and of Religious Speech and the Quest for Freedoms (Cambridge University Press 2023).
+He has also published legal history chapters and articles.
 He earned his D.Phil. in legal history at University of Oxford, and his J.D. from Yale Law School.
 He is a visiting scholar at Emory University School of Law.